10 Best Open Source Reporting Software Shortlist

 - Data Connectivity: This feature allows the BI tools open source to connect to various data sources.
 It is crucial because it enables the integration of different types of data into the reporting system, which is the backbone of any comprehensive reporting tool.

 - Customizable Reports: Customizability is important, as it allows for the creation of reports that are relevant to the specific needs of a project or organization.
+Tools like white label dashboard software can also enable customization such as branded reports with minimal coding.

 - Interactive Dashboards: These provide a dynamic way to view and interact with data.
 The importance lies in their ability to give users a quick, at-a-glance understanding of key metrics and trends.